Takiiiiiiii/MiSTER-Pi-Offline-Stock/README.md

 # MiSTER Pi / MiSTer FPGA Offline Stock Install
 This repository contains a complete snapshot installation of MiSTer FPGA.
 The default installation method for MiSTer software relies on many URLs that are blocked in certain countries.
-This distribution gets around those limitations by delivering a complete installation as a GitHub release.
+This distribution bypasses those limitations by delivering a complete installation as a GitHub release.

 ## Installation